-The product S-TRUST Sign-it base components 2.0 is provided with the following documentation:
+The product S-TRUST Sign-it base components 2.1 is provided with the following documentation:

 The user guidance [9] contains important instruction about the operation of the TOE, installation, errors and usage.
 It is available in German only.
 The guidance of the OPENLiMiT SignCubes SDK [10] provides the information that developers of third party products need to use the provided API correctly in a secure manner.
-Further functionality only intended for internal use and their secure usage is described in a separate document [11].